Women’s Financial Empowerment podcast series

 00:17:48:08 - 00:18:12:03

-So whether this is the first proper conversation you're having, hopefully not, but or simply a check in, this is an important time to make sure that you and your partner are still aligned around your big goals the way that you want to organize money and how you want to contribute financially.
+So whether this is the first proper conversation you're having, hopefully not, but or simply a check in, this is an important time to make sure that you and your partner are still aligned around your big goals the way that you want to organise money and how you want to contribute financially.
 If you have or are thinking about having children, it's time to discuss how you're going to pay for them.

 00:18:12:03 - 00:18:33:17